cziem/100-Days-Of-Writing/Tech/Experience-100DaysOfCode.md

 ## Community

 The twitter community is great, more communities made the experience seamless, the likes of slack, gitter and github repo

+## Challenging

+There rose challenges to debarre me from completing the challenge